natemacfadden/latticepts/README.md

+# conevecs
 Enumerates lattice points $\\{x\in\mathbb{Z}^{\text{dim}}: Hx\geq\text{rhs}\\}$ for $H\in\mathbb{Z}^{N,\text{dim}}$ and $\text{rhs}\in\mathbb{Z}$.
 Aims to do so efficiently.

 The main use case is for finding lattice points in convex cones, for which $H$ are the inwards-facing hyperplanes.
 If $\text{rhs}=0$, this will find lattice points in the cone, including its boundary.
 If $\text{rhs}=1$, then this only finds lattice points in the strict interior of the cone.

+Currently, the performance is competitive compared to CP-SAT and Normaliz.
 ![Runtime vs N on the Manwe example (arXiv:2406.13751): conevecs outperforms PyNormaliz and OR-Tools CP-SAT](docs/benchmark_box_enum.png)

 ## Limitations